GDG-NewYork/wisdom/source/index.rst

 ======================

 This site is currently an experimental sandbox for hosting GDG Wisdom content on GitHub and delivering it as a static website using gh-pages.
-Because these files are in 'rst' format (a format similar to markdown) they can be edited directly on GitHub.

 .. toctree::
    :maxdepth: 2